-We pride ourselves on open and honest communication here at Tug Dogs and our staff will never makes promises just to try and get you to sign up.
+We pride ourselves on open and honest communication here at Tug Dogs and our staff will never make promises just to try and get you to sign up.
 Instead, we feel it’s important for you to understand the training process and how it applies to your dog.

 Until one of our trainers has had the opportunity to evaluate your dog, we cannot provide specifics about how long their training will take.
 The truth is that a dog’s training success depends on many factors including your follow through, the severity of your dog’s issues, how motivated your dog is, and how quickly your dog responds to training.

-During your private evaluation, your Tug Dogs trainer will get to know you and your dog, learn about your training goals, start your dog’s training, and discuss training options with you including length of time and cost.
+During your private evaluation, your Tug Dogs trainer will get to know you and your dog, learn about your training goals, start your dog’s training, and discuss training options with you including the length of time and cost.
 This way, when we give information about what training we suggest, it will be fully customized to you and your dog so that you are not spending more time and money than you need to!

 Where does training take place?

 The first step in training with a Tug Dogs trainer is scheduling a private evaluation.
-We have trainers located throughout the Sacramento, Roseville, and Lodi areas and will partner you with the closest trainer possible.
+We have trainers located throughout the Sacramento, Roseville, Lodi, East Bay, and Portland areas and will partner you with the closest trainer possible.
 Your evaluation (and future training) location will be determined by your trainer based on where you live and what special needs your dog has.

 It is not uncommon that you may have to drive to your trainer’s location as he or she may need a non-distracting space to work with your dog, special training equipment we have on sight, or access to other dogs that may help your dog’s training.
 Your Tug Dogs trainer will discuss training location with you at the time you are making your appointment.